Fun Family-Friendly Activities

 Reach New Heights: Zip Line Courses

 If you’re looking for a different perspective on outdoor activities, try swinging through the trees.
-Terrapin Adventures in Savage and Sandy Spring’s Adventure Park both offer multiple zip line courses from beginner’s glides to advanced aerial adventures.
+Terrapin Adventures in Savage and Adventure Park at Sandy Spring both offer multiple zip line courses from beginner’s glides to advanced aerial adventures.
 Nearby you can fly high along one of Rock Creek Park’s Go Ape courses.
 In Deep Creek, Wisp Resort offers stunning tree-top vistas as you soar through their Flying Squirrel Canopy Tour.

 What do you do if the weather’s not cooperating?
 You can beat the rainy day blues by scaling the walls at one of Earth Treks’ three indoor rock climbing locations throughout Maryland.
 Their Rockville location houses the largest indoor climbing wall in the U.S., with more than 38,500 square feet of vertical fun.
-SkyZone’s indoor trampoline park in Columbia will definitely put a spring in your step and a leap in your legs.
+In Perryville, Great Wolf Lodge's 126,000-square-foot indoor water park kept at a cozy 84 degrees means weatherproof fun all four seasons.
+SkyZone’s indoor trampoline park in Columbia or Timonium will definitely put a spring in your step and a leap in your legs.
 Try a game of Sky Slam basketball or ultimate dodgeball on one of their wall-wall bounce courts.
+Take friends, family or even your business colleagues for an adventure of laser tag at one of three Shadowland Laser Adventures locations, Frederick, Columbia or Gaithersburg.
+I-Fly Baltimore in White Marsh is (appropriately) located close to Martin State Airport.
+Find out if you have what it takes to go sky-diving - indoors!.

 Maryland is home to some of the most exciting amusement parks in the Mid-Atlantic.
 Largo’s Six Flags America is packed with thrill rides, from jaw-dropping roller coasters to tiny-tot escapades to Maryland’s largest water park.
 New Market’s wild-west themed Adventure Park USA offers family-friendly entertainment and rollicking rides, including laser tag, go-karts, arcade games and even gem mining.